Blogs

 Why is this significant?
 The new system specifications removed the logic that parsed the consumers names into the individual consumer name fields in error, thus causing them to all be moved into the Surname Field in the Metro 2® reporting file.
 This is the root cause of the Invalid Name reject spike.
 Adding the parse logic back into the code will correct this from reoccurring.

 The CFPB expects all furnishers to have effective written procedures relating to the generation of the Metro 2® file.
-In fact, the CFPB Summer Supervisory Highlights for 2023 shared the continuing Regulation V violations of the requirement to establish and implement reasonable written policies and procedures.
-This theme is evident through various enforcement actions issued by the CFPB.
+In fact, a CFPB Supervisory Highlights report shared Regulation V violations for failing to establish and implement reasonable written policies and procedures.
+This theme is evident through various CFPB enforcement actions.
 Having effective, well written procedures ensures furnishing practices are performed consistently and accurately.

 Use these tips to ensure that your procedures are—or will be—effective: